JapnoorHere/ExoVideoPlayer/README.md

 }

- See tutorial from this youtube link : https://youtu.be/ruPXxawRKaU
+ See tutorial from my youtube link : https://youtu.be/ruPXxawRKaU

 Hope you like it!